Quotes for student use, extracted from various questions people have asked me about sound and design.

 Are we there to be artists or tools of the directors?
 Would you rather give up work than get hired as a sound designer and treated like a technician?

 We create the market we work in.
-Directors often may not know what a sound designer does, or what they can do.
-They may assume we are technicians because they mostly see us playing with technology.
-If we turn down the technician-style design jobs, then we are ignoring a chance of converting a director to the creative possibilities of sound.
-This is not an easy task, or even a possible task in some cases.
+If a director does not know what a sound designer does, or what they can do, they may assume we are technicians because they mostly see us playing with technology.
+If we turn down the design jobs which are more about facilitating the vision of the director, then we are ignoring a chance of showing a director to the creative possibilities of sound.

-Directors who expect us to be their tool are designing (and I use the term loosely) the sound themselves because they haven't learnt to trust anyone else to do it for them.
+Directors who expect us to be their tool are effectively designing the sound themselves because they haven't learnt to trust anyone else to do it for them.
 Designing the sound for a show is a responsibility, a power almost, and not something that a director will easily relinquish unless it is to someone they trust.
 And that is down to perception.
 If you sell yourself as a creative then gaining that trust will come a lot easier.

 How has your training affected your work?